pdtkelly/Explorer-HAT/README.md

 # Explorer-HAT
-Hardware Development for Explorer HAT Board with Display for OpenAPS using Pi0W
+Hardware Development for Explorer HAT Board with Display for OpenAPS using the Raspberry Pi Zero Wireless as a replacement for the Edison and Explorer Block